-Enjoy the talents of local actors and directors in productions throughout the year.
-Performed in the restored Lyric Theater at 610 Mena Street.
+Enjoy the talents of local actors and directors in productions throughout the year in the restored Lyric Theater at 610 Mena St.

 Mountainburg Area/Scenic Byway 71

 Shopping, antiques, crafts, lodging, restaurants and outdoor activities from Rudy to Winslow.
-Former stage route.
-Recreation areas and many scenic views in the area.
+Former Butterfield Stagecoach Route.
+Great opportunities for scenic drives and sightseeing.